MaterializeInc/materialize/misc/mzexplore/README.md

 - `filters.jq`: finds all predicates used in filters and returns a list, sorted by number of occurrences descending

+- `leftjoins.jq`: finds unreduced left joins (particularly shaped unions of antijoins and an inner join)

 - `defs.jq`: utility functions

 Note that the ASTs we produce in JSON are quite deeply nested, so you